hhkaos/awesome-arcgis/arcgis/integrations/README.md

 * **Develop an integration**: we and support standards, have open specifications, and provide APIS, libraries and other mechanisms to allow anyone to integrate with ArcGIS.

-> **IMPORTANT:** this listing is not complete.
-We are builing it based on requests, so if you want to know if a product is interoperable with ArcGIS please write a comment.
+> **IMPORTANT:** on this page you won't find a complete list.
+We are adding products and technologies based on requests, so if you want to know if a product is interoperable with ArcGIS please write a comment.

 ## Integration tools